synw/sqlite-speed/README.md

 ## Stats

+Use the `-s` flag to log the execution times per run

-The results datapoints are collected in a `stats.sqlite` database to be able to process analytics on it [works in go, todo for python]
+The datapoints are collected in a `stats.sqlite` database to be able to process analytics on it (works in go, todo for python)

 ## Run the tests